ashleymcnamara/STEM_Resources_For_Kids/README.md

 [**Robot Turtles:**](http://www.robotturtles.com/) Programming tabletop game for kids 4+.
 Play directional and special action cards to move turtles across a gameboard to the objective.
 Gameplay can also be altered to include functions - group multiple actions/directions in a repeatable pattern, then call that function with the function card.

 ## **Math Games and Apps**

+[**Cool Math Games:**](http://www.coolmath-games.com/) Coolmath.com offers "math for ages 13-100" -- explanations that are easy to grasp on topics like algebra, pre-calculus and more.
+The creator started his career as a math teacher, and he takes great pleasure in helping people finally understand -- and even enjoy! -- doing math.

 [**Geometry Quest App:**](https://play.google.com/store/apps/details?id=com.brockenbrough.geometryquest&hl=en) Travel the world by solving geometry challenges along the way.
 You’ll receive passport stamps for perfect quests.
 Covers Common Core standards 3MD, 3G, 4MD, 5G, 6G, 7G and 8G.